I want to tell you a story.

 Several years back, when I was traveling through Peru, I stopped for a couple of days in Arequipa, a city in the south of Peru.

-One of my primary reasons for visiting Arequipa was to go on a “reality tour”, where myself and the other people who signed up for the tour would be taken to sites that tourists normally don’t visit.
+One of my primary reasons for visiting Arequipa was to go on a “reality tour”.

 But I do remember his life story.